blakeanguyen/project_template/README.md

 #### Preliminary Framework/Setup
 Our framework is modeled after previously published research on diagnostic aiding automation in various environmental conditions.
 This framework was setup but does offer some areas of research that can be further improved/advanced.
 In the previous work, the researchers looked at reliability rate and environments.
 The previous study design was a 2 (Environment: Benign or Dangerous) x 2 (Reliability: Low or High) between-subjects design.
 This framework provided us with the basis of our current study design.
 We were able to change one variable and manipulate the condition to further investigate whether or not levels of expertise play a part in determining if that changes the willingness to use diagnostic aiding automation in the same environmental conditions as in the previous study.
 Please refer to our png files of the study design for both the previous study design and our current study design.
-(Blake is having issues with the png images so they are not appearing on the Github repository but are in the readme file edit via Haroopad.
-She'll most likely stop by Dr. Kider's office to troubleshoot the issue were having with images/models/etc.)

 #### Model

 ![model.png](./model.png)

 The model represents a framework for our research study process.
 The model includes that ability to identify the level of expertise for the user, what aspect of trust they may have going into the experiment, selects an environment, controlled reliability, and outcome of reliability.
 These entities of this model will carefully depict how the user moves through the experiment and show what aspects of the entities are considered through this experiment.
 A previous study broke down the components of trust into different levels, involving individual trust, trustee characteristics, and trust in leadership - a lot of trust related components.
 However, because the current study involves different multiple components, we tried to incorporate a base for each - demonstrated in the model.

 #### Material